 Osteoarthritis is typically found in the joints of the hands, hips, knees, and spine.
 The most common symptoms include the following:

-Osteoarthritis usually affects older adults, and it can coincide with other types of arthritis, including rheumatoid arthritis and gout.
+Osteoarthritis is more prevalent in older adults and can coexist with other types of arthritis, including rheumatoid arthritis and gout.

 Treating osteoarthritis mostly comes down to managing your symptoms of pain, discomfort, and loss of mobility.
 Certain treatment options can help you to restore the function of your affected joint, including the following: